semantic-flow/sflo-dendron-notes/sflo.conv.claude.2025-06-21-sflow-spec.md

 ## 11:05 AM - Getting Up to Speed on Sflow Framework

-**User:** Get up to speed on the sflow framework by reading 'public-notes/sflow.md' and some concepts files.
+**User:** Get up to speed on the sflow framework by reading 'public-notes/sflo.md' and some concepts files.
 Beware as there is outdated/incorrect information everywhere.
-Past conversations with LLMs are in sflow.conv.* If you can treat everything skeptically until it's confirmed, especially from old conversations.
+Past conversations with LLMs are in sflo.conv.* If you can treat everything skeptically until it's confirmed, especially from old conversations.

 **Cline:** I explored the sflow framework documentation and recent conversations.
 Here's what I learned about the current state: